navigate elsewhere>> index what the work can do thinking-through-practice questions iterative proposals drift

 4. Couture, Daisy, Matt Hern, Selena Couture, et al. 2018.
 On This Patch of Grass: City Parks on Occupied Land.
 Fernwood Publishing Company, Ltd.

-6. Maracle, Lee.
+11. Maracle, Lee.
 2010.
-“Goodbye, Snauq.”
-In Our Story Canadian Edition: Aboriginal Voices on Canada’s Past, by Thomas King, Tantoo Cardinal, and Tomson Highway.
-Doubleday Canada.
+"Goodbye, Snauq."
+In Our Story Canadian Edition: Aboriginal Voices on Canada's Past, by Tantoo Cardinal, Tomson Highway, Basil Johnston, et al. Doubleday Canada.

 Questions

-• How do physical and digital configurations of "the city" become entangled through pedestrian use of Google Maps?
-To what extent are navigational web maps mediating users' experience of the city?
-How might process philosophy's premise of immediation (which bears ontoepistemological similarities to agential realism) trouble dichotomies of the structural and experiential, direct and distributed?
+• How do physical and digital configurations of "the city" become entangled through pedestrian use of navigational applications?
+To what extent are digital navigational maps mediating users' experience of the city?
+How might process philosophy's premise of immediation (which bears ontoepistemological similarities to agential realism) trouble dichotomies of the individual/localized/direct and the distributed?
 What conceptions of scale in relation to bodies and sensory apparatuses are complicated by a "politics of immediation" (Manning 2020)?

 8. Osborne, Tess, and Phil Jones, eds.
 2023.
 A Research Agenda for Digital Geographies.